-Pushing for environmental justice helps communities overcome the environmental hazards that they are exposed to because of systemic issues, such as environmental racism.
+Pushing for environmental justice helps communities overcome the environmental hazards they face because of systemic issues, such as environmental racism.
 Over time, these problems continue to escalate and affect people’s health, welfare, and well-being.
 Legal options are available for creating environmental justice in your community.
-Consult with an environmental justice lawyer to see what your legal options are.
+You can consult with an environmental justice lawyer to see what your legal options are.

 Defining Environmental Justice